mdn/content/files/en-us/mdn/contribute/where_is_everything/index.md

 ---
 {{MDNSidebar}}

 MDN is a complex project with lots of moving parts.
-Contributing to the site is easy to begin with, if you have a bit of GitHub knowledge and are starting out on some simple typo fixes or code snippet improvements.
-However, when you start making more significant contributions such as adding entire new pages, you'll notice that there are quite a few bits of the content that aren't stored in the page sources and instead come from somewhere else.
+Contributing to the site is easy to begin with if you have a bit of GitHub knowledge and are starting out on some simple typo fixes or code snippet improvements.
+However, when you start making more significant contributions such as adding entirely new pages, you'll notice that there are quite a few bits of the content that aren't stored in the page sources and instead come from somewhere else.

 This article acts as a quick guide to finding the different repos you need to edit to update the different parts of MDN content.